-COPE N’ STICK / BUTT JOINT: 5-piece construction with stiles and rails joining at a 90 degree angle in the corners.
+COPE AND STICK / BUTT JOINT: 5-Piece construction with stiles and rails joining at a 90 degree angle in the corners.

-APPLIED MOLDING: 5-piece construction with additional molding applied to face frame of door to give a more elaborate look.
-This construction is popular in many Country and Victorian style homes.
+APPLIED MOLDING: 5-Piece construction with additional molding applied to face frame of door to give a more elaborate look.

 SOLID / SLAB DRAWER FRONT: Solid piece that usually has the same outside edge as the matching door.